commhill/commhill.github.io/CONTRIBUTING.md

 ## Deployment

 Deployment to https://www.commhill.org is automated.
-Everything committed to the master branch will be deployed by Github Actions to an Azure storage container which is then served out via Cloudflare's CDN.
+Everything committed to the main branch will be deployed by Github Actions to Github Pages (the gh-pages branch in this repo).
+Github Pages then sits behind Cloudflare.

+Cloudflare is used for caching (especially for PDFs), various page redirects (e.g. https://commhill.org/chat), and DNS (registration and hosting).

+PDFs (https://static-www.commhill.org) are currently hosted on an Azure storage container maintained by Jon.
+For discussion on this, please [see this issue](https://github.com/commhill/commhill.github.io/issues/1).